-This 'vexu' box here contains an 'eyes' box and another box.
-This second box, the 'abcd' box, is optional, but if its type is included in a 'must' box, that indicates that it must be understood by the reader. 'free' boxes allow space to be reserved.
+This 'vexu' box contains an 'eyes' box and another box.
+The second box, the 'abcd' box, is optional, but if its type is included in the 'must' box, that indicates that it must be understood by the reader. 'free' boxes allow space to be reserved.
 The other box (i.e., 'abcd') represents an unknown but not required box.